Dedicated to the Success of Our Clients

 Like all states, Virginia is tough on those who drive while under the influence of alcohol and/or drugs.
 If you are arrested for this offense, you face the potential of both criminal and administrative penalties that can dramatically impact your life.
 These can include jail time, fines, driver’s license suspension, and more.
 Putting an experienced criminal defense lawyer in your corner as soon as possible is imperative to minimize or avoid these consequences.

 At Janus & Stone, P.C., you can work with an experienced trial lawyer who is thoroughly familiar with DUI law, court and administrative procedures, and investigatory tactics that can expose any flaws or weaknesses in the state’s case against you.
-Our Richmond DUI attorney has 20 years of experience in standing up for the rights of the accused and fighting for optimum outcomes both inside and outside the courtroom.
+Our Richmond DUI attorney has over 20 years of experience in standing up for the rights of the accused and fighting for optimum outcomes both inside and outside the courtroom.

 Taylor B. Stone